sfigg/commercialization-public/manufacture/iot/BSPHardware.md

 ---
 author: parameshbabu
-Description: 'Learn how to create board supported packages in order to start assembling and manufacturing your device.'
+Description: 'Learn how to use board supported packages in order to start assembling and manufacturing your device.'
 title: 'BSP for Hardware'
 ms.author: pabab
 ms.date: 08/28/18